-Figuring out what to wear for your images can be daunting, we provide you with a quick how to prepare guide to get you started, you will receive this with your booking confirmation, this goes over a list of how to choose your outfit.
+Figuring out what to wear for your images can be daunting; we provide you with a quick how-to prepare guide to get you started; you will receive this with your booking confirmation, which goes over a list of how to choose your outfit.
 Something to consider on the flip side and to narrow down your options is to determine what not to wear for your portrait.

-To start, don't over or under dress according to your industry standard.
-Make sure you are in line with what is expected.
-If your standard is business casual, going all out with a three-piece suit may be a bit much and give off the wrong vibe.
+First, don't over or underdress according to your industry standard.
+Instead, make sure you are in line with what is expected.
+For example, if your standard is business casual, going all out with a three-piece suit may be a bit much and give off the wrong vibe.

 Second, avoid clothing pieces that are too big or too small.
-Many get caught up on what the label size is as a psychological factor.
-Do not wear something just because the label says its “your size".
-Avoid items that don't drape correctly, are pulling at buttons, or creasing horizontally.
-On the opposite end of the spectrum wearing oversized, excessively baggy items tend to look very overwhelming, causing you to get lost in the image so avoid garments that are too big as well.
+Many get caught up on the label size as a psychological factor.
+Do not wear something because the label says it's "your size".
+Avoid items that don't drape correctly and are pulling at buttons or creasing horizontally.
+On the opposite end of the spectrum, wearing oversized, excessively baggy items tends to look overwhelming, causing you to get lost in the image, so avoid garments that are too big.

 Third, avoid very loud prints and repeating stripes.
 These can read poorly on camera and overwhelm your image.
-In addition, some plaids, small houndstooth and pinstripes cause a moire effect which can be an issue down the road.
-Particularly if an unskilled graphic designer resizes the image for web or print incorrectly.
-You will not see this when you are given your original download because we correct for this effect in various resolutions and crop sizes, but we do note a majority of web design services, and graphic designers struggle immensely to do the same.
+In addition, some plaids, small houndstooth and pinstripes cause a moiré pattern which can be an issue down the road.
+This is particularly true if an unskilled graphic designer resizes the image for web or prints incorrectly.
+You will not see this when you are given your original download because we correct for this effect in various resolutions and crop sizes, but we do note a majority of web design services and graphic designers struggle immensely to do the same.
 Avoid this headache altogether and stick with solids or low contrast patterns.

 More with Greybrook Realty Partners